github/docs/content/billing/managing-billing-for-github-actions/about-billing-for-github-actions.md

 {% endnote %}

-### Per-minute rates for standard runners
+### Per-minute rates

 {% data reusables.billing.billing-standard-runners %}
+{% ifversion actions-hosted-runners %}{% data reusables.billing.billing-hosted-runners %}{% endif %}

-The number of jobs you can run concurrently across all repositories in your user or organization account depends on your GitHub plan.
+- The number of jobs you can run concurrently across all repositories in your user or organization account depends on your GitHub plan.
 For more information, see "[Usage limits and billing](/actions/reference/usage-limits-billing-and-administration)" for {% data variables.product.prodname_dotcom %}-hosted runners and "[About self-hosted runners](/actions/hosting-your-own-runners/about-self-hosted-runners/#usage-limits)" for self-hosted runner usage limits.

-{% data reusables.user-settings.context_switcher %}
+- {% data reusables.user-settings.context_switcher %}
 {% ifversion actions-hosted-runners %}

-### Per-minute rates for {% data variables.actions.hosted_runner %}s

-{% data variables.product.prodname_dotcom %} offers more powerful {% data variables.actions.hosted_runner %}s that are billed differently to the standard runners.
-In addition, entitlement minutes cannot be used for {% data variables.actions.hosted_runner %}s.
-For more information, see "[Using {% data variables.actions.hosted_runner %}s](/actions/using-github-hosted-runners/using-larger-runners)."

-{% data reusables.billing.billing-hosted-runners %}

-There is no additional cost for configurations that assign public static IP addresses to a {% data variables.actions.hosted_runner %}.
+- For {% data variables.actions.hosted_runner %}s, there is no additional cost for configurations that assign public static IP addresses to a {% data variables.actions.hosted_runner %}.
+For more information on {% data variables.actions.hosted_runner %}s, see "[Using {% data variables.actions.hosted_runner %}s](/actions/using-github-hosted-runners/using-larger-runners)."
+- Entitlement minutes cannot be used for {% data variables.actions.hosted_runner %}s.
 {% endif %}

 ## Calculating minute and storage spending